 The University of Alberta has a tradition of encouraging academically qualified persons with disabilities to seek admission to its programs.
 It has also demonstrated its commitment to provide support services to students with disabilities to enable them to fully access University facilities and successfully complete its programs.
 In assisting students with disabilities, the University’s criteria for academic excellence will not be compromised.

-Although the primary responsibility for the provision of services rests with Student Accessibility Services (SAS), the provision of a supportive physical, academic and social environment is the responsibility of the entire University.
+Although the primary responsibility for the provision of services rests with Accessibility Resources (AR), the provision of a supportive physical, academic and social environment is the responsibility of the entire University.

 To achieve its goal of attracting and retaining qualified disabled students, the University commits itself to the following objectives: